 - The Peninsula Shanghai: The top 5-star hotel in Shanghai on the western bank of the Huangpu River.
 This world-class hotel features luxuriant extras like an opulent indoor pool and soothing spa treatments to deliver the ultimate Shanghai accommodations experience.
 Finish off your evening with a cocktail at the trendy rooftop bar to wallow in incredible views over the futuristic Pudong skyline.

-What to do in Shanghai: A summary of the best places to visit
+Where to go in Shanghai: A summary of the top points of interest

 - Built up an appetite?
 Delight your tastebuds with cuisine from every corner of China on the eclectic Huanghe Road Food Street.